-The location of the inlet and outlet window on the shelter plays a major role in how efficient the dissipation of the heat generated by the installed equipment will be.
-Their location affects the velocity distribution of air in the shelter (Chen et al., 2009).
-The positioning of the windows is analysed using a CFD simulation herein.
+The location of the inlet and outlet window on the shelter plays a significant role in the efficiency of the dissipation of the heat generated by the installed equipment.
+Their location affects the air velocity distribution shelter's air velocity distribution (Chen et al., 2009).
+The positioning of the windows is analysed using a computational fluid dynamics simulation herein.
 With the shelter dimensions, three scenarios of different sets of window heights are examined, namely:

-The inlet window at 0.5 m high and the outlet window at 1.5 m high; The inlet window and outlet window are both at 1.0 m high;

-The inlet window at 1.5 m high and the outlet window at 0.5 m high.
+- i.
+The inlet window is 0.5 m high, and the outlet window is 1.5 m high; - ii.
+The inlet window and outlet window are both 1.0 m high; - iii.
+The inlet window is 1.5 m high, and the outlet window is 0.5 m high.